avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 The fingerprint of the certificate can be either SHA256 or SHA1.
 There are a couple of ways to go about that:
    * One can execute ``` openssl x509 -noout -fingerprint -inform pem -in snxXXXX_device.pem ``` if openssl is installed.
-   * The contents of snxXXXX_device.pem can be pasted into an online fingerprint calculator such as [this one](https://www.samltool.com/fingerprint.php).
+   * The contents of snxXXXX_device.pem can be pasted into an [online fingerprint calculator](https://www.samltool.com/fingerprint.php).
-Note that publishing the device certificate or fingerprint online is not technically unsafe because the certificate must be paired by the private key derived data during authentication.
-The private key is securely stored on the device and cannot be accessed even programmatically.
-The only information that may potentially "leak" by using a public web site in this fashion is the informational manufacturer data, including the device serial number.

 Below is a sample screenshot:
 ![Fingerprint Web Site Screenshot](assets/fingerprint.png "Fingerprint Web Site Screenshot")

-## IoTConnect Device Setup
+### 7. IoTConnect Device Setup
 * Create a new device in the IoTConnect portal.
 (Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough.)
 * Enter a the "snXXXXXXXX" (do not include the "__device.pem") from earlier in the *Unique ID* field and enter a descriptive *Display Name* of your choice.
 * Select the template from the dropdwon box that was just imported.
 * Enter the Fingerprint calculated in the "Device Configuration" step into the Thumbprint field.
 * Click Save and press the Reset button.

-## Configuration
+### 8. Configuration
 To configure the WiFi Credentials and IoTConnect Account environment information, you will need to edit two file located on the USB Mass Storage Device

-### Configure the WiFi Credentials
+## Configure the WiFi Credentials
 * The WiFi Credentials are configred in the WIFI.CFG file located on the MSD.
 Open the file in a text editor and input the WiFi credentials using one of the following templates per the network configuration:
    - Open Unsecured Network (no password protection)